 During my years of play with NMH we were called Flaked Tuna.
 I’m not sure as to its exact origins (maybe some alum will read this blog one day and fill me in), but it was a funny name, and a bit of a rebellion against the other sports played at the school who use the Hog as their mascot.

 Thanks to NMH, I found out early in my disc playing career just how close a community Ultimate fosters.
 When I was on campus, I always made sure to have a disc in my hand (or tucked up between my bag and back), so that if I saw one of the other guys on the team we could have a quick toss between classes.
 We even would go into the dinning halls ready to use the disc as a tray.
 Just a quick run through the dish washer and it was ready to go (Okay, we only did that once or twice).
 The core group also hung out before and after practice quite regularly in our dorms, watching Ultimate videos and clips.
-The fondest bonding, for me, came from a trip taken during spring break to practice with Kurt D. and the Miami Refuges.
-Hanging out 24 hrs a day with my Ultimate teammates for a week straight was an experience I’ll always remember — making omelets in the morning and giant dinners at night, going for jogs around Miami, throwing thousands of forehands and backhands all day long, playing chess, and staying up late every night… Great times!
+The fondest memory of bonding, for me, came from a trip taken during spring break to practice with Kurt D. and the Miami Refuges.
+Hanging out 24 hrs a day with my Ultimate teammates for a week straight was an experience I’ll always remember — making omelets in the morning and giant dinners at night, going for jogs around Miami, throwing thousands of forehands and backhands all day long, playing chess, and staying up late every night… and lots of Ultimate!
 We also learned a valuable defensive set, the four person cup.
 When we added this to our defensive strategy, it helped us stop quite a few teams dead in their tracks.

 The highlight of my high school career was going to the Junior Nationals in my Senior year.
 It was held in Tennessee, so the team fund raised (disc and t-shirt sales), took donations and dug deep in our own pockets to fly down South to represent our school.
 On the flight down a few others and myself looked at who we would be playing the first day and started to play around with some cheers.
 I know if I dug around long enough I could probably find the scribbles.
 At the time I thought they were quite creative; I wonder what I would think today.
-We also talked strategy, what plays would work best in what conditions and who would be our toughest competition.
+We also talked strategy, what plays would work best in which conditions and who would be our toughest competition.
 We had been living Ultimate all school year and this was what everything built up to.

 The first day of play was windy and a bit wet; we loved it.
 Everyone was making bids for the disc and coming up big.
 We maintained a winning record that day and moved into the upper brackets.
 On the second day, it was just as amazing with much better weather.
 Everyone gelled, creating some great flow and amazing deep field hucks.
 We made it into the semi-finals, bringing home the bragging rights of being one of the few nationally ranked teams at the school.
 That year Paideia took home first, Amherst took second, NMH tied with Scarsdale for third, and Columbia, University School of Nashville, Midwest and Leesvile all tied for fifth (the open team has done a fairly good job of continuing to be in or near the top five teams every year since).
 Some of the guys that I played with in those days went on to play for top Boston teams Ironside (Blogspot) and Slow White who both did amazingly well at this year’s Nationals (2010).

-Now that the team has varsity status it has joined the athletic department in embracing the Hogger, but hasn’t lost the infectious spirit of Ultimate.
+Now that the team has varsity status it has joined the athletic department in embracing the school’s animal mascot, the Hogger, but hasn’t lost the infectious spirit of Ultimate.
 Every year it hosts a tournament on campus that draws a large crowd of open and girls teams.
 In addition to the official pages on the NMH website there is an Alum page on Facebook.
 Speaking of Alums, NMH usually hosts an Alum game (check out the Youtube video), which draws players from around the country back home to lush campus fields.